Foreign Exchange Transactions | JAIIB PPB Module A Unit 8

 🔹 Categories of Foreign Exchange Transactions (00:02:00)

-Under FEMA, transactions are categorized into three groups:
+Under FEMA, foreign exchange transactions are categorized into three groups:

-- Prohibited Transactions (Schedule 1) – These transactions are strictly forbidden by law and include gambling, lottery, and speculative trades.
+1. Prohibited Transactions (Schedule 1) – These transactions are strictly forbidden by law and include gambling, lottery, and speculative trades.
+Indian residents cannot remit funds for these purposes under any circumstances.

-- Restricted Transactions (Require Prior Approval) (Schedule 2) – These transactions need government or RBI approval, such as investments in overseas businesses.
+2. Restricted Transactions (Require Prior Approval) (Schedule 2) – These transactions need government or RBI approval, such as investments in overseas businesses, cultural tours, or remittances exceeding prescribed limits.

-- Permitted Transactions with Limits (Schedule 3) – Allowed under certain conditions, such as remittances for education, medical treatment, and personal travel.
+3. Permitted Transactions with Limits (Schedule 3) – Allowed under certain conditions, such as remittances for education, medical treatment, personal travel, and gifts to relatives abroad.
+These have defined ceilings under the LRS.

 🔹 The Liberalized Remittance Scheme (LRS) Explained (00:06:30)